sorensenmatias/ServiceProviderValidationExtensions/README.md

 This library makes more fine-grained control possible for registration in the ServiceProvider.
 These are especially useful for large complicated application.

-It contains the features listed below:
+It contains the following features:

 ### Exclusive service registration